About the Event

 The campus is open to public parking that afternoon.
 Please park anywhere except “Reserved All Hours” or handicapped parking spots.
 The meters do not need to be fed.
 There are several parking spots in Tulane’s Diboll Parking Garage, located on Ben Weiner Drive, between Willow St. and Claiborne.
 The Diboll Garage is building #103 on the Tulane University Campus Map accessible by clicking the button above.

-Pre-registered participants are guaranteed to receive a race t-shirt.
-T-shirts will be provided to all other registered participants on a first come first served basis.
+Those who pre-register to walk or run are guaranteed to receive a race t-shirt.
+T-shirts will be provided to all other walk/run participants on a first come first served basis.

 Participants are encouraged to costume for this event, especially in blue – the color of prostate cancer awareness.